mariahdaniellecaballero/Coding4Climate/README.md

 # Coding4Climate
-Upload your coding submissions for the TN State of the Environment Report here!
+Upload your coding submissions for the TN State of the Environment Report in the Submissions folder.

 Please title your submission file using the nomenclature, "YourLastName_TopicGroup_Topic.filetype".